School year registration

 Complete your program and registration fees online

 The Club is adding a $100 program fee for the 2018-2019 school year for all 1st-7th graders for the school year will be $100.
 In addition, an annual $25 registration fee for members, grades 1-12, will now be due every August instead of January.
-All fees are due by August 17 for children who will attend the Club in September.
 In addition to the fees, all members must attend an orientation session and complete the 2019-2020 school year membership form and attend an orientation session.
 Learn more: Club Youth Fee Structure information

 Make your payment now: Please register one child at a time when using our online payment form.
 Payments can also be made via cash or check at the Club’s front desk.